-All student vehicles must be registered in the Administration Office.
+Student vehicles driven to school must be registered in the Administration Office.
 A parking hangtag will be issued that must always be displayed in the vehicle while on campus.
-Students must park in designated student parking and must follow any directives given by administration or School Security.
-Students may not park in designated visitor parking.
 Unauthorized vehicles will be towed away at the owner's expense.
 The School Board is not responsible for loss or damage to vehicles while on school property.